What is Acupuncture & Traditional Chinese Medicine?

 Tony is an excellent general practitioner, but also specializes in Internal Medicine, Emotional health, and Chinese herbal medicine.

-Jana completed her Masters degree in Traditional Chinese Medicine from Five Branches University, where, in addition to the regular course work, she earned specialty certificates in Trauma and Orthopedics, and Five Element Acupuncture.
+Jana completed her Masters degree in Traditional Chinese Medicine from Five Branches University in 2010, where, in addition to the regular course work, she earned specialty certificates in Trauma and Orthopedics, and in Five Element Acupuncture.
+In 2017, Jana returned to school to complete an Integrative Doctoral program at the Pacific College of Oriental Medicine, and now holds her D.A.C.M.
+(Doctor of Acupuncture and Chinese Medicine).
 Jana is also NADA certified and has worked at multiple rehabilitation centers to aid people in their recovery from drug and alcohol addiction.
 She has also done extensive extracurricular training in Obstetrics with some of this field’s most respected practitioners.

 Jana believes that health is not something any practitioner can give to a patient, but rather that when people are engaged in their own healing process, far more profound changes occur.
 Jana approaches her practice as an opportunity to work together with her patients, taking into consideration their health goals and personal challenges, so that she may be of service to them on their journey.